 Used Chrysler 300 Models

 The current Chrysler 300 dates back to 2011.
-Though it may look like the car it replaces and has the same general underlying architecture, the second-generation 300 differs significantly.
-Besides the interior overhaul, the structure has been stiffened, the steering is now electrically assisted and the suspension has been recalibrated for better ride quality and more composed handling.
+It may look like the first-generation car and share the same general underlying structure, but the second-generation 300 differs significantly.
+Besides the interior overhaul, the structure is stiffer, the steering is electrically assisted, and the suspension is recalibrated for improved ride quality and handling.
 Chrysler also added an abundance of sound-deadening materials to create one of the quietest cabins on the road.

 Since then, Chrysler has made a variety of updates.
 In its first year, only the base, Limited and 300C trims were available, and a five-speed automatic was standard across the board.
-The S and SRT8 trims arrived a year later along with the V6's eight-speed auto.
+The S and SRT8 trims arrived a year later, along with the V6's eight-speed auto.
 The SRT8 (produced through 2014) had a 6.4-liter V8 good for 470 hp.
 In 2013, the 3.6-liter V6 came standard on all but SRT8 trims, although it was still optional for the S and C trims.

-The previous-generation Chrysler 300 was produced from 2005-'10.
-It had the same general shape and design theme as the current car, and even shared the same platform, but there are countless differences used car buyers should be aware of.
-In general, the interior wasn't nearly as well-crafted, the driving experience wasn't as refined and the two V6 engine choices were unimpressive.
+The first-generation Chrysler 300 was produced from 2005 to 2010.
+It had the same general shape and design theme as the current car, and even shared the same platform, but there are countless differences used-car buyers should be aware of.
+In general, the interior wasn't nearly as well-crafted, the driving experience wasn't as refined, and the two V6 engine choices were unimpressive.

-As such, we recommend finding a used Chrysler 300C, which packs a 5.7-liter V8 and five-speed automatic.
-It originally produced 340 hp, but this was upgraded for '09 to 359 horses.
+We recommend finding a used Chrysler 300C with a 5.7-liter V8 and a five-speed automatic instead.
+It originally produced 340 hp, but this was upgraded to 359 hp for '09.
 That year also saw the introduction of a more sophisticated optional all-wheel-drive system (available on both 300C and certain V6 models) that allowed the driver to "depower" the front drive wheels for better handling and fuel economy.

-Next up on the 300 ladder was the high-performance SRT8.
-Its 6.1-liter V8 pumped out 425 horses, but it also got a stiffer suspension setup, more powerful brakes and a larger wheel-and-tire package.
+The high-performance SRT8 with its 6.1-liter V8 pumped out 425 horses, but it also got a stiffer suspension setup, more powerful brakes, and a larger wheel-and-tire package.
 Throughout this generation, there were also special trims, including the long-wheelbase Walter P. Chrysler Executive/Signature Series (2007-'10) and the 300S (2010 only), which was essentially the 300C with additional sport and luxury features.

 Going further back, the Chrysler 300 has a long but patchy history.
-It came into being in the mid-1950s as a way to showcase Chrysler's new "Hemi" V8 engine.
+It came into being in the mid-1950s as a way to showcase Chrysler's new Hemi V8 engine.
 The first 300 was introduced for 1955 and was based on the New Yorker two-door hardtop.
-Its 5.4-liter V8 developed 300 hp.
-After that, Chrysler began affixing sequential letters at the end of "300" for each year as well as offering different body styles, including a convertible.
 The 1957 300-C is typically considered the most beautiful and desirable of these early cars.
-The Hemi engines were discontinued in the 300 after 1958, but Chrysler continued to use the letter designations up until the '65 300-L. After that it was the plain 300.
+The 300-hp Hemi engines were discontinued in the 300 after 1958, but Chrysler continued to use the letter designations up until the '65 300-L. After that it was the plain 300.
 In total, there were seven generations of this car before it was dropped after the 1971 model year.

 The 300 name was briefly resurrected in 1979 for a special version of the rather awful Cordoba.
 It would then take another 20 years before Chrysler decided to roll out the 300 moniker again.
 This was the 1999 300M.
-Unlike previous 300s, this was a front-drive sedan only.
-Based on the second generation of Chrysler's "cab forward" LH platform, the 300M used a 3.5-liter V6, making 253 hp (that's net horsepower, a far more conservative standard than the "gross" rating used prior to 1972) and mounted longitudinally in the engine bay.
+Unlike previous 300s, this was a front-wheel-drive sedan only.
+Based on the second generation of Chrysler's "cab-forward" LH platform, the 300M used a 3.5-liter V6 that put out 253 hp.
 It was built through the 2004 model year.

 For more on past Chrysler 300 models, view our Chrysler 300 history page.